Skip to main content

 • Groups must arrive 15 minutes prior to the scheduled tour time.

-• Groups will proceed at scheduled times with those present, late arrivals will forfeit their spot and will not receive a refund.
+• Groups will proceed at the scheduled times; those present will proceed; late arrivals will forfeit their spot and will not receive a refund.

-• Participants who are under the influence of alcohol, illegal drugs or legal drugs that impair participant in any way will be prohibited from participation.
+• Participants who are under the influence of alcohol, illegal drugs, or legal drugs that impair the participant in any way will be prohibited from participation.

-• Adventure West Virginia staff members reserve the right to deny participation to any participant if his or her physical or mental condition could endanger self or others.
+• Adventure West Virginia staff members reserve the right to deny participation to any participant if his or her physical or mental condition could endanger themselves or others.

 • It is the participant’s responsibility to wear appropriate clothing for the weather.
-Please note that weather patterns tend to be different than lower lying areas such as Morgantown.
+Please note that weather patterns tend to be different from those in lower-lying areas such as Morgantown.
 Expect colder and windier weather.
 Canopy Tours operate rain or shine; however, the course may be closed due to severe weather (lightning or high wind).
 If a Canopy Tour is closed due to severe weather, participants will receive a rain check (or refund if they are unable to reschedule).

-• Participants should be comfortable with participating in activities at heights from 10’ to 50’ if participating on our aerial ropes courses.
+• Participants should be comfortable participating in activities at heights of 10’ to 50’ if participating in our aerial ropes courses.

 • Participants must be in moderate to good health.